 Some Positive Treehugging Feedback

-"In the play park across from your store after some serious swinging my daughter said she wanted to swing high treehuggingenough to kick the trees, I joked that Treehugger Dan would come to tell her off and this started some serious discussion on the subject of treehuggers/treehugging.
+"In the play park across from your store after some serious swinging my daughter said she wanted to swing high enough to kick the trees, I joked that Treehugger Dan would come to tell her off and this started some serious discussion on the subject of treehuggers/treehugging.
 A few days later when she had processed it all we were walking around Margaret Island and had to keep prising her off trees she felt the need to hug." - George Peattie

 From a travel blog "Headed to Saint Stephen's from Treehugger Dan's.
 (I want to be Treehugger Dan when I grow up.)"